 Throughout the year, Kroenke Sports Charities hosts several fundraising events, hosted by our team players, coaches, management, alumni, ice girls and mascot Bernie.
 The fun filled events give our sponsors and fans a chance to meet our teams in a casual setting.
 Proceeds benefit the Community Programs at Kroenke Sports Charities.

-The 2018 Colorado Avalanche Charity Brunch, hosted by The Avs Better Halves, was Sunday, March 11, at the Hyatt Regency Denver Tech Center.
+The 2019 Colorado Avalanche Charity Brunch presented by Cigna, hosted by The Avs Better Halves, was Sunday, Feb.
+17, at the Hyatt Regency Denver Tech Center.

-The evening included live music, dancing, gaming tables, wine tasting, as well as dishes from some of the best restaurants in Denver.
+The evening included live music, dancing, gaming tables, wine tasting and dishes from some of the best restaurants in Denver.
 All proceeds from the event benefited education, health and recreation programs for children and families in Colorado supported by Kroenke Sports Charities.

-The Avalanche's 2017 Charity Golf Classic was held on Tuesday, Sept.
-12, at The Ridge at Castle Pines North in Castle Rock.
-The event gives fans and sponsors an opportunity to spend a day golfing while raising funds to support youth recreation, health and education programs in Colorado.
+The Avalanche's 2018 Charity Golf Classic was on Tuesday, Sept.
+11 at The Ridge at Castle Pines North in Castle Rock.
+The sold-out event gave fans and sponsors an opportunity to spend the day golfing while raising funds to support youth recreation, health and education programs in Colorado

 The Classic has raised more than $1.4 million during its 22-year run.

 "Without this event we wouldn't be able to do what we really want to do in the community," said Deb Dowling Canino, executive director of Kroenke Sports Charities.